ConceptJunkie/rpn/readme.txt

 rpn is a command-line Reverse-Polish Notation calculator.
-It supports arithmetic with arbitrary precision, powers and roots, logarithms alegbraic functions (arithmetic on polynomials, as well as solving them), trigonometric functions, computer science related functions (bitwise math, base conversion), number theory functions, prime number calculations and lookup, and can operate with single operands or lists of operands and supports a wide variety of unit conversions.
+It supports arithmetic with arbitrary precision, powers and roots, logarithms, alegbraic functions (including polynomials arithmetic and solving),  trigonometric functions, complex nunmbers, computer science related functions (bitwise math, base conversion), number theory functions, prime number calculations and lookup, and can operate with single operands or lists of operands and supports a wide variety of flexible unit conversions comparable to the GNU units program.

-I first wrote a very simple version of rpn way back in 1988 when I was first learning C.  In the summer of 2012 when I was starting to explore Python, I figured this was a great project for first Python program to write.  rpn was something I still continued to use pretty regularly, and even though I'd rewritten the original C rpn program in C++ a few years later, it was still a very simple program that was essentially a 4-function command line calculator and that's all.
-Since I started the Python version, it's become quite a bit more.

-rpn is written for Python 3, and requires the mpmath and pyprimes libraries.
+rpn is written for Python 3, and requires the mpmath and pyprimes libraries for most of the really hard math stuff.
 It's a work in progress, and at any particular time, parts of it might be broken, although I try to not let this go on for too long.

 Getting Started:

+Before running rpn, you should run makeHelp.py and makeUnits.py to generate the data files that rpn uses for displaying help and doing unit conversions respectively.

 rpn.py is the calculator itself.
 It has pretty extensive built-in help (and naturally for something written by its only user, a lot of it isn't filled in yet).

-Before running rpn, you should run makeHelp.py and makeUnits.py to generate the data files that rpn uses for displaying help and doing unit conversions respectively.
+Try 'rpn help' to start.

 makeRPNPrimes.py consists of a bunch of functions for pre-calculating and caching different kinds of prime numbers that was recently pulled out of rpn.py